DFrago/comp230Review/README.md

 It is recommended to not reuse programs written for prior problems for the sake of practice.
 Additionally, it is recommended to write each program repeatedly until you can do so without any assistance(IDE,AI,Internet or whatever else).
 But you do you!
 There will be a directory for each quiz/exam, which contains the problems, the solutions, and a sub directory with any files needed for the problems (This is where your solutions should go).
+Of course the provided solutions are not the only way to do things!
+They are just there as one example.
 If there are any questions about the material, feel free to create an issue with the details of the question.
 This repo will be updated as the semester progresses, so make sure to pull new updates!
 GLHF!!!